IgorBuchelnikov/ObservableComputations/README.md

 	}
 }
 ```
 In the code above we have created *"filteredByTypeOrders"* computation that reflects changes in *orders*, *selectedOrderTypes* collections and in the *Order.Type* property.
-Take attentention on argument passed to *ContainsComputing*.
+Take attention on argument passed to *ContainsComputing*.
 Following code will not reflect changes in the *Order.Type* property:

 ```csharp
 ObservableCollection<Order> filteredByTypeOrders =  orders.Filtering(o =>